Douglas Gordon: Exhibitions

 Gordon's first solo show was in 1986.
 In 1993, he exhibited 24 Hour Psycho in the spaces of Tramway, Glasgow, and at Kunst-Werke Institute for Contemporary Art, Berlin.
 The Berlin show was curated by Klaus Biesenbach.
 In 1996, Gordon was one of the artists invited to Skulptur Projekte Münster, and in 1997 he represented Britain at the Venice Biennale.
 His work was the subject of a 2001 retrospective organised by the Museum of Contemporary Art, Los Angeles, which travelled to the Vancouver Art Gallery, Canada; Museo Rufino Tamayo, Mexico City; and the Hirshhorn Museum and Sculpture Garden, Washington, D.C.
 In 2005, he put together an exhibition at the Deutsche Guggenheim, Berlin called The Vanity of Allegory.
 In 2006, Douglas Gordon Superhumanatural opened at the National Galleries of Scotland complex in Edinburgh, being Gordon's first major solo exhibition in Scotland since he presented 24 Hour Psycho in 1993.
 Also in 2006, the Museum of Modern Art (MoMA) in New York showed a retrospective of Gordon's work, called Timeline, which was curated by Klaus Biesenbach.
 Another 2006 retrospective was on view at the Kunstmuseum Wolfsburg, Germany, and the Scottish National Gallery of Modern Art, Edinburgh.
 A survey of his textworks was shown at Tate Britain, London in 2010.
 Retrospective solo exhibitions were shown at Museum für Moderne Kunst, Frankfurt am Main in 2011 to 2012, Tel Aviv Museum of Art in 2013 and at the Australian Centre for Contemporary Art in Melbourne in 2014.
 Further solo exhibitions have been held at Museum Folkwang, Essen, Germany 2013, Musée D'art Moderne de la Ville de Paris, 2014.
 Gordon took part in the Biennale of Sydney 2014 and Documenta 17.
 In 2019, his works were exhibited at the Arsenale Institute for Politics of Representation, Venice, during the show Hey Psycho!.

 Collections

 Gallery versions of Zidane, un portrait du 21e siècle (2006) were purchased by the Scottish National Gallery of Modern Art and the Solomon R. Guggenheim Museum, New York.
 The Guggenheim collection also include Through a Looking Glass (1999) and Tattoo (for Reflection) by Gordon.
 Several photographs and video installations are in the Migros Museum for contemporary art in Zürich., in the Tate collection, National Galleries of Scotland, Musée D'art Moderne de la Ville de Paris.
 Play Dead; Real Time (2003) is co-owned by MMK Frankfurt and Hirschhorn Museum and Sculpture Garden Collection.
 His colour photograph Monster (1996–7) is in the permanent collection of the Honolulu Museum of Art.

+The video work Zidane, a 21st century portrait in collaboration with artist Philippe Parreno is featured in the collection of the Pérez Art Museum Miami, Florida, and it was on view in the Get in the Game: Sports, Art, Culture exhibition in 2026.